 Three dedicated controls projects demonstrating PLC programming, HMI design, and industrial commissioning — the domain expertise beneath the AI work.

 What I actually use — not a keyword list, a working toolbox.
+Networking leads, industrial depth follows, AI rounds it out.